Kungsbacka/Frends.Kungsbacka.Json/README.md

 know how the XML is encoded without looking at the XML declaration (when you get an HTTP content&#8209;type without charset for example).
 This way you skip the steps of figuring out the encoding and converting the XML to a string before passing it to the converter.

+### SanitizeCDataSections

+SanitizeCDataSections is a helper function that can be used to remove #cdata-section sections from a JToken.
+When converting from xml to json, #cdata-section sections are included in the json output.
+The task takes a JToken as input and returns a JToken with all #cdata-section sections removed.
+This can be useful when you've converted an XML to JSON but want to be rid of the #cdata-section sections in the JSON.